saloni-garg/genflower/docs/README.md

 ## License

-MIT License - feel free to use this project for your own purposes.
+Feel free to use this project for your own purposes.

 ## Contributing